-10.1 We will ensure that the Headteacher and at least one member of the Local Governing Body have completed appropriate safer recruitment training.
-At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2016).
+- 10.1 We will ensure that the Headteacher and at least one member of the Local Governing Body have completed appropriate safer recruitment training.
+At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2016). - 10.2 Concerns relating to children and young adults at the academies sits with the Designated Safeguarding Lead and the relevant local authority.
+However, there are links around disclosures and the Single Central Record where Sue Brice (Bishop of Norwich Safeguarding Officer) will provide advice and support in partnership with DNEAT's Safeguarding Lead.
+Where an academy has carried out a DBS check which results in disclosures of previous criminal convictions for both staff and volunteers, the academy must inform DNEAT and where appropriate, this will be shared with the Bishops Safeguarding Officer.

-10.2 At Moorlands Primary Academy we will use the recruitment and selection process to deter and reject unsuitable candidates.
+- 10.3 At Moorlands Primary Academy we will use the recruitment and selection process to deter and reject unsuitable candidates.
 We require evidence of original academic certificates.
 We do not accept testimonials and insist on taking up references prior to interview.
-We will question the contents of application forms if we are unclear about them, we will undertake Disclosure and Barring Service checks and use any other means of ensuring we are recruiting and selecting the most suitable people to work with our children.

-10.3 As an academy we will undertake further checks to ensure the person is not prohibited from engagement in a "management role" All our governors will be subject to an enhanced DBS check (without the barred list check, unless they are additional in regulated activity) and a prohibition check has been undertaken for everyone in "teaching work" not just those with QTS.

-10.4 We will maintain a Single Central Register of all safer recruitment checks carried out in line with statutory requirements and to include information related to 10.3 This will be checked termly by the Safeguarding governor to ensure that it is kept up to date.
+We will question the contents of application forms if we are unclear about them, we will undertake Disclosure and Barring Service checks and use any other means of ensuring we are recruiting and selecting the most suitable people to work with our children. - 10.4 As an academy we will undertake further checks to ensure the person is not prohibited from engagement in a "management role" All our governors will be subject to an enhanced DBS check (without the barred list check, unless they are additional in regulated activity) and a prohibition check has been undertaken for everyone in "teaching work" not just those with QTS. - 10.5 We will maintain a Single Central Register of all safer recruitment checks carried out in line with statutory requirements and to include information related to 10.3 This will be checked termly by the Safeguarding governor to ensure that it is kept up to date.